 |

-In 2023, the levels of the monitored local taxes in the municipalities on the district’s territory again remained close to, though below the national average.
-The taxes on immovable non-residential property for legal entities and motor vehicles were practically equal to the respective national averages.
-Lower than the average ones were the tax rates on retail trade (12.84 BGN/sq. m, versus 13.04 BGN/sq. m in the country), on non-gratuitous acquisition of property (2.61%, against 2.76% nationally) and on taxi transportation (312 BGN, compared to 471 BGN countrywide).
-Within the district, the lowest local taxes are levied by the municipalities of Simeonovgrad and Ivaylovgrad, and the highest – by those of Madzharovo and Haskovo city.
+In 2024, the levels of the monitored local taxes in the municipalities on the district’s territory again remained close to, though below the national average.
+The tax rates for immovable non-residential property for legal entities and motor vehicles were practically equal to the respective national averages.
+Lower than the average ones were the tax rates on retail trade (12.82 BGN/sq. m, versus 13.08 BGN/sq. m in the country) and on non-gratuitous acquisition of property (2.63%, against 2.81% nationally).
+Within the district, the lowest local taxes are levied by the municipality of Ivaylovgrad, and the highest – by that of Madzharovo.

 Immovable property tax for legal entities (2024) |